humbertosouza/rocketpay/INSTRUCTIONS.md

 ```

 Another interesting point is that the function parameters starting with underscore are ignored by default.
 E.g. _params

+## Running the application

+  * Start Phoenix endpoint with `mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+You should try http://localhost:4000/api for the first version of the welcome_controller;

+## Creating Elixir functions

 Create the file rocketpay\numbers.ex having the function sum_from_file(filename)